Study Abroad Advisor

 - The CIEE Robert B. Bailey Scholarship is for students who self-identify as being a member of a group that have traditionally been underrepresented in study abroad, especially ethnic minority students.
 This scholarship is available to students participating in CIEE programs for study abroad only.
 Application deadlines are twice a year, November 1 and April 1 for the following semester.
 Contact: CIEE: Council on International Education Exchange, 300 Fore St., Portland, ME, 04101; 1.800.40.STUDY or 207.553.4000

 - Rotary International has one of the largest scholarship programs of all.
 Available to undergraduates and graduates not all related to Rotary Club members; apply early--about 1 to 1 1/2 years before you wish to go--through the Rotary Club in your home town.
 Rotary encourages students of color to apply.
-See the Rotary website for more information, www.rotary.org, and Brad Jensen's article on how to apply in the May/June 1998 issue of Transitions Abroad.
+See the Rotary website for more information, www.rotary.org.

 - National Security Education Program (NSEP), Boren Scholarships funds undergraduates and graduate students to study in less-frequented regions, often in less-developed countries.
 Students of color are encouraged to apply.
 Contact: NSEP,